What is an employee incentive program?

-- Contributes to low turnover rates: Similar to employee loyalty, offering incentives to employees can help reduce turnover rates within your company.
-That means you’re more likely to retain talented employees versus having to continually replace positions within your company.
+- Lower turnover rates: Offering incentives to employees can help reduce turnover rates within your company.

-- Drives goals: Incentives can target specific goals such as sales numbers or retention rates to support your company’s strategic development.
+- Progress toward strategic goals: Incentives can target specific goals, such as sales numbers or retention rates, to support your company’s strategic development.

 Examples of monetary employee incentives

-Here are seven monetary incentives that you can consider for your company’s employment incentive program:
+Here are seven monetary incentives you can consider for your company’s employee incentive program:

 1. Spot bonuses

 Spot bonuses or spot awards are small cash prizes given to employees in direct response to an achievement.
-Employers give out spot bonuses as a way to give special recognition to employees working on challenging projects or taking extra initiative beyond the scope of their position.
-You may have a fund for spot bonuses or use discretionary funds to give them out occasionally depending on what other incentives you offer.
-Spot bonuses usually don’t have set criteria other than being a response to exceptional work.
+They usually don’t have set criteria other than being a response to exceptional work.

 2. Project bonuses

-Project bonuses encourage teamwork and camaraderie, as everyone on the project team can have a stake in whether or not everyone receives a project bonus.
-For example, a manager agrees to give everyone on a certain marketing account a $500 bonus if they can complete all deliverables and get client approval by the end of the week.
-Each person would be motivated to work as a team and help each other accomplish the goal.
+Employers can celebrate project completion with project bonuses.
+Usually, employees receive them if they meet specific criteria, such as completing a project on time and within budget.
+For example, a manager agrees to give everyone working on a certain marketing account a $500 bonus if they can complete all deliverables and get client approval by the end of the week.

 3. Performance bonuses

 Performance bonuses are regularly scheduled cash awards that reflect employee success.
-Salespeople earning a higher commission percentage for making more sales are a common example of performance bonus incentives.
 Companies generally pay performance bonuses when employees contribute directly to their financial success and growth.
 Annual or quarterly performance bonuses are a popular way to track employee performance goals and reward top performers.